noaa-pifsc/Centralized-Cruise-Database/docs/packages/CDVM/test_cases/CDVM Testing Documentation.md

             -   DVM test script: [category_3_exec_DVM.sql](./SQL/category_3_exec_DVM.sql)
         -   Validation Issues:
             -   Execute the [Validation Issue Verification Query](#validation_issue_verification_query)
+            -   Test Case Worksheet Name: "Category 3 DVM Tests" of the [test cases workbook](./CDVM%20Test%20Cases.xlsx)
             -   Verification Files:
                 -   Template: [category_3_DVM_issue_verification.xlsx](./verification_templates/category_3_DVM_issue_verification.xlsx)
                 -   Export: [category_3_DVM_issue_verification.csv](./verification_templates/automated/category_3_DVM_issue_verification.csv)
     -   Category 4 Cases (PL/SQL verification)
         -   These test cases verify the different error conditions that can be feasibly tested are handled correctly
-            -   A list of DVM error codes that are tested in this category for the DVM_PKG package can be found in the [DVM](https://picgitlab.nmfs.local/centralized-data-tools/data-validation-module) in the [Business Rules List](https://picgitlab.nmfs.local/centralized-data-tools/data-validation-module/-/blob/master/docs/DVM%20-%20Business%20Rules.xlsx) where the "Scope" column values are "DVM Processing Errors" and "Test Case Exists?" column values are "yes"
+            -   A list of DVM error codes that are tested in this category for the DVM_PKG package can be found in the [DVM](https://github.com/PIFSC-NMFS-NOAA/PIFSC-DataValidationModule) in the [Business Rules List](https://github.com/PIFSC-NMFS-NOAA/PIFSC-DataValidationModule/-/blob/master/docs/DVM%20-%20Business%20Rules.xlsx) where the "Scope" column values are "DVM Processing Errors" and "Test Case Exists?" column values are "yes"
         -   Test cases setup
             -   To streamline the test case verification process a single script was compiled to purge the CCD and DVM data as well as execute all individual scripts listed below to setup the test cases for this test case category: [category_4_exec_all_scripts.sql](./SQL/category_4_exec_all_scripts.sql)
                 -   Load test data: